 If you stay overnight in a location other than the one where you are registered with the SMS, you may be arrested.

-Money: This is a cash economy.
+Money: Turkmenistan has a cash economy.
 Most businesses, including airlines, do not accept credit cards.
 While there are some ATMs in Ashgabat, getting personal checks cashed can take up to two months.

-LGBT Travelers: Anti-pederasty laws remain on the books in Turkmenistan and carry criminal penalties.
+LGBTI Travelers: Same-sex sexual contact between men is illegal and carries criminal penalties.
 Social norms in Turkmenistan are extremely conservative, and harassment, detention, and prison sentences are possible.
-See State Department’s Country Reports on Human Rights Practices for 2014 for more detailed information.

 Both homosexual and heterosexual couples are strongly cautioned against displays of affection in public.

-We do not pay medical bills.
-Be aware the U.S. Medicare does not apply overseas.
+The U.S. Embassy does not pay medical bills.
+U.S. Medicare does not provide coverage overseas.

-Make sure your health insurance plan provides coverage overseas.
+Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 See our webpage for more information on insurance providers for overseas coverage.
-Doctors and hospitals often expect cash payment for health services.
+Most doctors and hospitals only accept cash payment.